Why am I so angry? The feeling of anger, A Mental Health issue? How to get a hold of anger.

 The after-effects of anger again vary from person to person.

 - Feelings of sadness and irritation even depression

 Why Am I So Angry – How To Manage Your Anger?

 Here are some techniques that will help you with anger control. these are very simple and easy techniques.
 Hope you will get help in managing your anger.

 1- Look out for the signs and symptoms of anger

 Looking out for the signs of anger and knowing that a particular situation can make you angry can help you prepare for it and consciously control your anger.
 You must understand what triggers and signs appear as you become angry.
 Control your anger consciously and make your mind clear that you don’t want to create a situation you will resent afterward.

 Never react abruptly.
 Always look at your words and know what you are going to say and what kind of effects it’s going to have on you and on others.
 Keeping in mind the result of your words can help you sort out the words in a better way.

 To start counting backward from 10 to 1 or from 100 can help you reduce the intensity and level of anger

-Listen out to the other person before reacting.
-This practice is not that easy, but if you make your mind to understand that listening to the other person for the sake of understanding can help you sort the problem without getting angry.
-The mistake we make and let the anger take us over is that we listen for the sake of reacting not to understand.
+Listen to the other person before reacting.
+This practice is not that easy, but if you make up your mind understand that listening to the other person for the sake of understanding can help you sort out the problem without getting angry.
+The mistake we make and letting the anger take us over is that we listen for the sake of reacting not to understand.
 So always listen and understand the emotions of other people before lashing out.